kwame-george/George2020-amalitech/README.md

-- 👋 Hi, I’m George Mintah
+- 👋 Hi, I’m George Ntim Mintah
-- 👀 I’m interested in Web development
+- 👀 I’m FrontEnd developer
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working on projects with VueJs and Laravel
 - 💞️ I’m looking to collaborate on App creation projects
 - 📫 How to reach me george.mintah@amalitech.com